 The ancient name of Varanasi is Kashi, which means ‘the luminous one’ or ‘city of the light’.
 It derived its name from ‘Kasha’ which actually means ‘brightness’.
-The brightness is referred to the glow emitting from the Shiva, who is established here in the form of Linga “The Pillar of light”.
+The brightness is referred to as the glow emitting from the Shiva, who is established here in the form of Linga “The Pillar of light”.
 The new name Varanasi is also a derivative, the city is located on the banks of two tributaries of Ganges, Varuna, and Assi which meet here, hence the name Varanasi.
 Varanasi has approximately 1000 big and small temples and it is also known as “City of temples”.
-A visit to the important temples of Varanasi is must during the trip to understand the soul of the city.
+A visit to the important temples of Varanasi is a must during the trip to understand the soul of the city.

 It is the city of Lord Shiva, he is considered the ruler of the city from the beginning of time.
 That’s why there are Lord Shiva’s temples in Varanasi’s every corner.
 Most temples in Varanasi allow foreign tourists also.

 Here is my list of must visit temples of Varanasi

 Kashi Vishwanath Temple